-Number Four - Courtyard Care, is a 4-bedroom home in Salford for young people with mental health needs.
+Number Four is a 4-bedroom home in Salford for young people with mental health needs.
 The home works closely with a psychologist, who supports the team to be able to offer a therapeutic environment for young people to enable them to express and manage their emotions and learn new coping skills which they can take with them to use in later life.

 Emerging personality disorders